moozoo64/openclsolarsystem/OpenCLSolarSystem/readme.txt

 The relatvistic correction used is from the paper "NUMERICAL INTEGRATION FOR THE REAL TIME PRODUCTION OF FUNDAMENTAL EPHEMERIDES OVER A WIDE TIME SPAN" by Aldo Vitagliano

 astrorb.dat asteroid database can be found at http://www.naic.edu/~nolan/astorb.html and is the work of Dr. Edward Bowell.
 It was funded principally by NASA grant NAG5-4741, and in part by the Lowell Observatory endowment.

+"The OpenGL Extension Wrangler Library" http://glew.sourceforge.net/ is used by this program.

 Other than my own motivation I received no encouragement or support in creating this software.